criyle/go-sandbox/README.md

   - Unauthorized Access
     - Disallowed Syscall
   - Runtime Error
-    - Signaled
+    - Signalled
       - `SIGXCPU` / `SIGKILL` are treated as TimeLimitExceeded by rlimit or caller kill
       - `SIGXFSZ` is treated as OutputLimitExceeded by rlimit
       - `SIGSYS` is treaded as Disallowed Syscall by seccomp
       - Potential Runtime error are: `SIGSEGV` (segment fault)
-    - Nonzero Exit Code
+    - Nonzero Exit Status
 - Program Runner Error

 ### Result Structure